anxosanchez/CRECE/CRECE-MoodleGradeBook/Moodle GradeBook.md

 [^8]: Determines the minimum grade to pass: In green we'll see passed.
 In red not passed.
 [^9]: This is a proposal for an additional feature to allow marks to be reviewed and approved before release to students.

+[^10]: If no rubric form is created at this stage, the simple direct grading method will be used; this means that the teacher will manually add in the final grade rather than grade the assignment using the criteria.